FMCG industry clocks 12.2% value growth in June quarter

 The consumption in the sector was led by food categories (8.5 per cent volume growth vs previous year).
 Staple and Impulse categories led the overall growth in the category.
 Consumers were also seen leaning back towards habit-forming categories in cities and metros, the research and insights firm noted.

 Revival in rural consumption helped non-food categories garner a volume growth of 5.4 per cent in the June quarter versus a year ago.
-However, home care and personal care categories continued to see a decline in rural regions, it added.
+However, personal care categories continued to see a decline in rural regions, it added.

 In urban regions, non-food categories continued to see an improvement in volume growth (8.9 per cent in Q2’23 versus 3.9 per cent in Q1’23).